-Advice about inviting birds to your home and garden
+Invite birds to your home and garden with amenities birds like

 Building developers attract new home buyers by pointing out the features of the house, the neighborhood and the surrounding areas.
 That same approach works for enticing birds to your yard.
-They are always in search of and looking for the basics: food, water, shelter and a safe nesting spot to call their own.
+Invite birds to your yard with amenities they like: food, water, shelter and a safe nesting spot to call their own.
 You won’t attract all the birds but you can appeal to many of them by adding features they want – like a bird feeder and a birdbath – to your backyard and home.

 Birdbaths, bird feeders, shelter and a nesting site are bird-friendly